-- Introducing the jar of 80 bacteria "There were a lot of ripe tomatoes to harvest that day, so one hour later the tomato was still in a shady, but warm area of the farm... now harboring 80 Salmonella." - Introducing the jar of 320 bacteria "After an hour and a half, our tomato is on its way to the wash pack area, now harboring 320 salmonella." - Introducing the jar of 1280 bacteria "It's been 2 hours since this tomato was harvested and it's getting packed to go out to a customer.
-Our tomato, along with 1,280 Salmonella gets tucked in a box with a few dozen other tomatoes. - What are the learners' reactions? - In addition to our tomato, what else potentially became contaminated in this scenario?
+- Introduce the jar of 1,280 bacteria: "It's been two hours since this tomato was harvested and it's getting packed to go out to a customer.
+Our tomato, along with 1,280 salmonella, gets tucked in a box with a few dozen other tomatoes. - Invite the participants to share their reactions. - Ask the participants, "In addition to our tomato, what else potentially became contaminated in this scenario?"